-When you walk into a grocery store, it’s pretty common to find coffee labeled “Kona” or “Kona Blend.”
-What these labels fail to mention is that a coffee needs to only contain 10% Kona coffee beans to be labeled as a Kona blend.
+When you walk into a grocery store, it’s pretty common to find coffee labelled “Kona” or “Kona Blend.”
+What these labels fail to mention is that a coffee needs to only contain 10% Kona coffee beans to be labelled as a Kona blend.

 That means that these companies can literally add the cheapest coffees to fill the other 90% of the blend, and still sell for a significant retail price because consumers believe they are getting fancy coffee.
 Ain’t nobody got time for that!

 When you drink this blend however, you will not taste the Kona in it.
 You will taste the other 90% of the coffee.